 Parish Councils work within a plethora of legislation including such as the Local Government Act 1972.
 Successive Governments have introduced many mechanisms in order to encourage consistency and the adoption of good practice.

-We have a number of reports that are publicly available.
+We have a number of policies and reports that are publicly available.
 Please click on the link below to view:

 - Information on General Data Protection Regulations